alexedwards/blogish/README.md

 Blogish.fetch('hello-world')
 ```

-If no entry with a matching slug is found, the method returns `nil`.
 If a matching entry is found, then a Hash with the contents of the post is returned.
+This Hash can then be passed to your view file, or wherever else you need to use the information.

 ```
 {